bbbradsmith/binxelview/readme.txt

 followed by the option name, an '=' separator, and the value for the option.
 If a space is required in the value, you should enclose the entire argument in quotes.
 Paths can be either absolute or relative to the current working directory.
+For an INI file, paths can be either absolute or relative to the INI file's directory.

+  "-ini=mysettings.ini"
+    Loads an applies settings from another INI file besides the default.
+    This option can only be used from the command line, and not within an INI file.
+    If the save on exit option is enabled (see -saveini below), it will save to this file used with -ini, rather than the default location.
+    (This only applies to the command line.
+INI files loaded from the Options menu do not become the save on exit file.)

+  -saveini=1
+    If this option is enabled (1) current settings will be saved back to the loaded INI when you quit.
+    If this option is disabled (0) your current settings will not be remembered when you quit.

   "-presetfile=C:\mypreset.bxp"
     Replaces the default preset with one from a file.

   "-preset=Atari ST 4BPP"
     Chooses a named preset from your preset library instead of the default.

+  "-presetdir=C:\mypresets"
+    Discards the preset library and reloads a new library from this directory only.
+    If a default preset exists in this directory, it will be selected.
+    If also using -preset or -presetfile, these options should come after -presetdir.

   "-pal=my palettes\red.pal"
     Loads a palette file.
 If -paltype is not used (see below) it will detect the type by the file extension.